 - 13-inch width might feel a little narrow for some bodies

-The TriggerPoint Grid 1.0 Foam Roller, with its compact size and soft textured surface, is our runner-up for the foam roller category.
+The TriggerPoint Grid Foam Roller, with its compact size and soft textured surface, is our runner-up for the foam roller category.
 This lightweight foam roller features a soft, textured foam backed with a hard, hollow core — creating a feel that’s soft to the touch yet firm enough to reach deep into the muscle tissue.
 The surface grid pattern mimics the feel of a massage therapist’s hands — helping to move blood and oxygen to damaged tissue.
-While we wouldn’t recommend foregoing massage therapy in lieu of this foam roller, it can help keep muscles happy day to day.
+While we wouldn’t recommend foregoing massage therapy instead of this foam roller, it can help keep muscles happy day to day.

 This foam roller provides an outstanding balance of softness and firmness.
 It allows the user to apply a wide range of pressure and intensity levels, thus appealing to beginners and advanced users alike.
 In addition, its compact size makes it easy to maneuver while rolling out muscles — or to toss in the car for a race weekend or after a long run.